 Simplicity and flexibility

-Eat the Frog is one of the most straightforward productivity tools, which means it great to fall back on.
+Eat the Frog is one of the most straightforward productivity tools, which means it is great to fall back on.
 It’s incredibly flexible and can be applied universally.
-It is an effective, but at the same time simple, way to ensure you make progress on something meaningful.
+It is effective, but at the same time simple, way to ensure you make progress on something meaningful.